Nymagee: History

 Nymagee was originally a copper mining town and in its peak supported a population of over 2200, half of those being Chinese migrants.
-However, when the mine closed in 1917 most of the residents left.
+However, when the mine closed in 1917, most of the residents left.
 By 1949, the inhabitants were thinking of Nymagee as a 'ghost town', even though it still possessed a hall, racecourse and social and sports clubs.

+Nymagee had a market garden cultivated by Tong Mow, until ill health forced him to stop in 1920.